Financial Aid Fee Deferment Criteria

 • Have been admitted to a Degree or Teacher Credential granting program: Bachelors, 2nd Bachelors, Cal State Teach, Teacher Credential, Masters, or Doctorate

-• Have student loans in “good standing” and owe no repayment of financial aid to the Department of Education
+• Have accepted student loans in “good standing” and owe no repayment of financial aid to the Department of Education

 • Have no drug convictions that will prevent you from receiving financial aid